coenwerem/map-based-indoor-nav/README.md

 ## Deployed Approach

-For this phase of the competiton, I employed the ROS Autonomous Navigation stack by first building a static map of the environment through teleoperation and using the slam-gmapping package for SLAM. <br>
+For this phase of the competiton, I employed the ROS Autonomous Navigation stack by first building a static map of the environment through teleoperation, and then using the slam-gmapping package for SLAM. <br>

 Next, I applied the Adaptive Monte-Carlo Localization (AMCL) technique (for global localization) alongside the ROS Trajectory Planner (for motion planning) to plan an optimal navigation path by creating appropriate configuration files (*_params.yaml files) in the ./config folder and important arguments and parameters (e.g initial robot pose, map file, map server, etc.) in the task solution launch file.
 I also iteratively tuned several parameters notably the robot's footprint, inflation layer radius, and controller obstacle avoidance weight to arrive at an optimal and obstacle-free path from the robot to the goal. <br>